Table of Contents

 Curve Length plays a very significant role for a compliant high-speed railway track.
 Vertical curves are defined by parabolas having a constant rate of change in grade.
 The Railway Track should be designed with longer vertical curves whenever feasible.
 Both sag and crest vertical curves should have the maximum probable length, specifically if approach and departure tangents are long.

 When Railway Tracks are placed, it is recommended to provide a fixed value of superelevation.
-But sometime Railway Tracks run with different speeds, for various reasons.
+But sometimes Railway Tracks run at different speeds, for various reasons.
 As a result, the variance in superelevation requirement for lower or greater speed is called Superelevation Unbalance.

 Design Speed of Railway Track at curve is dependent on the following four factors:

-The speed limit above which, the Railway or P-way becomes unbalanced, and in a great risk of derailment, is considered as Safe Speed.
+The speed limit above which, the Railway or P-way becomes unbalanced, and at great risk of derailment, is considered as Safe Speed.